nbuskirk/react-site-test/readme.md

 "serve": "./node_modules/.bin/http-server -p 8080",
 "dev": "webpack-dev-server -d --progress --colors --port 8090"

-Initial version, react routing responsible for SPA.
-Currently uses hashHistory, might re-evaluate to other history mechanism, urls are hideous this way.
+React radial dial component.
+Initial version 1.0.

 Structure: (es6, react, jade, less)
 --
 Layouts/templates for dynamic content are in /layouts Static templates (eg: index.html) is generated from a jade template in /statics thats copied to /dist on bundle.
-Functionality and react components for the layouts are in /components (eg: footer, navigation, etc) CSS and styles are bundled from /css/main.less - transpiled to css on bundle in /dist
+Functionality and react components for the layouts are in /components (eg: radial, footer, navigation, etc) CSS and styles are bundled from /css/main.less - transpiled to css on bundle in /dist

 Deploy